ENTROPY RESINS: Product design using epoxy for casting

-Keith Moir, a lecturer in product design at City of Glasgow College, tasked his students with creating some eye-catching plant pots using ENTROPY RESINS® (given its eco-friendly, sustainable credentials – and, obviously – its excellent casting properties).
+Keith Moir, a lecturer in product design at City of Glasgow College, tasked his students with creating some eye-catching plant pots using ENTROPY RESINS® (given its eco-friendly, sustainable credentials), an excellent epoxy for casting.

 Wessex Resins and Adhesives’ Sam Oliver judging the students’ creativity at the Faculty of Creative Industries at Glasgow City College in February 2019.

 Sustainability and low environmental impact are key concerns amongst people.
 For Keith (who lectures in product design) castable eco-epoxies were high on his wish list.
-When he heard about ENTROPY RESINS, he realised that it was exactly the product he needed.
+When he heard about ENTROPY RESINS, he realised that it was exactly the epoxy for casting that he needed.

 His students were tasked with designing and casting tealight holders or mini cactus plant pots and Wessex Resins and Adhesives was asked to help with product sponsorship, technical expertise and judging the results.